 For nearly two years, Tom was a one-horse man, with no clients and no premises.
 It wasn’t until the last day of January 1942 that he even managed to get the then five-year-old to the post for the first time, in an Encourage Stakes at Canterbury.
 Tom fancied him but he finished last, and a bad last at that.
 For the first time in his life, the eternal optimist himself began to question whether he had what it took to be a racehorse trainer.
 But a good gallop at Rosebery during the following week by Bragger prompted Tom to saddle him up again the next Saturday in a Maiden Handicap at Randwick, the first race on the card.
 With Pat Delaney up, Bragger still gave a buck-jumping exhibition at the start and a wayward exhibition in the race but managed to run a close second and earn his hard-bitten trainer £35.
 It was five weeks later in a Maiden Welter at Rosehill that the bush outlaw broke through for his first win.
 Tom managed to get Jack Thompson to ride him, and with 9/2 available in the ring, Tom landed a good stake.
 Tom quipped to the surrounding pressmen: “After twelve months I was inclined to give up hope of training Bragger, but I kept persevering.
 He saved me a bit in tram fares because I used to ride him on all my messages and whenever I wanted to go for a swim.”
 In time, of course, the blue and green striped livery would become as famous on Australian racecourses as cold pies, but this was their first triumphant airing for Smith.
 Sadly, for Tom, Mack Sawyer wasn’t alive to see the success of his one-time work rider, for he had died suddenly at the age of 49 in January 1942.

 It was to be the first of four wins on the trot for the reformed outlaw from the Eulomo hills.
 A win at Newcastle was followed by success in the A.J.C.
 Coogee Handicap on Sydney Cup Day, run that year at Rosehill because of the War.
 On that occasion, the rangy gelding was backed in from 25/1 to 20/1.
 The campaign culminated with a fourth successive victory in the Wagga Diggers’ Cup, a race run not far from the Eulomo station where the Bragger story first began.
 The five-year-old gelding’s credentials had been well and truly established by then, and he started a 5/2 favourite, again with Jack Thompson in the saddle.
-Each time young Tom had plundered the Philistines in the betting ring.
+It was the very first feature race to fall to Tom Smith.
+In each of Bragger’s victories, young Tom had plundered the Philistines in the betting ring.
 Bragger broke down after his next start when he ran a minor placing in the rich Cameron Handicap at Newcastle, and it would be another three years before Tom won with him again.
 But that autumn campaign of 1942 gave Thomas John Smith, the battler from Goolgowi, his bankroll and more money than he had ever dreamed, although in later years the extent of these betting coups would be somewhat embellished in the telling.

 The 1942 Sydney Yearling Sales took place in the week after Bragger won his second race.
 Smith bought only one filly, subsequently named Urgent Rate, for which he paid 125 guineas on behalf of Mr J. Coughlan for whom he won a race in the following season.
 He was also attracted to a Brueghel filly that was passed in for a paltry 75 guineas, about half of the average price for yearlings realised at those sales.
 In retrospect, given Smith’s vaunted killing in the betting ring at Newcastle, it is surprising that he wasn’t prepared to meet the modest reserve on the filly although perhaps he wasn’t that struck on her.
 But as luck would have it, he finished up getting the filly to train at any rate.
 Alf Thompson was prepared to lease her to an acquaintance, and the bay filly found her way into Tom’s care.
 Subsequently registered as Ajixa, she credited Tom with his biggest success to date in the spring of that year when she won the rich Gimcrack Stakes, on the same programme that Moorland scored in the Breeders’ Plate.
 The unusual feature of that Gimcrack Stakes was that Brueghel, the Italian stallion imported by Widden Stud, sired all the three placed horses.